cameron5906/OverkillFramework/README.md

 ### Vehicle.Traxxas

 A vehicle driver for a Traxxas R/C car with connected WiFi receiver.
 This driver subscribes to the Drive topic and transforms it into a TraxxasInputMessage that is then sent to the car's WiFi receiver in a binary payload it expects.

+# Future

+### Accessories

+An accessory is the concept of an external, physical device that is enclosed within the robot along with the device running the Overkill framework.
+Overkill should be able to expose a socket interface that allows for these devices to authenticate, become authorized, and begin sending additional data via PubSub to components loaded into the runtime assembly.

+For example, a device that has the sole purpose of computing computer vision models and sending raw labeled data to a Plugin that is loaded into Overkill and knows how to consume said information to make driving decisions.